FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 Well, fine.

-Let's use this as an opportunity in a lobby.
+Let's use this as an opportunity to lobby.

-This again is not the time for thoughts and pray.
+This again is not the time for thoughts and prayers.

 This is a time for action.

-Well, again, I'm not I'm going to refrain from appearing to comment on specific legislative proposals, but I can tell you that we have certainly concerned uh about the uh danger to law enforcement from high any kind of high powered weapon in the wrong hands.
+Well, again, I'm going to refrain from appearing to comment on specific legislative proposals, but I can tell you that we have certainly concerned about the danger to law enforcement from any kind of high-powered weapon in the wrong hands.

-And it hits close to home for us because just not that long ago, two great agents, Laura Schwarzenberger and Dan Alphen down in Miami executing a search in a crimes against children case were shot and killed by uh a subject with an automatic weapon.
+And it hits close to home for us because just not that long ago, two great agents, Laura Schwarzenberger and Dan Alphen, down in Miami, executing a search in a crimes against children case were shot and killed by a subject with an automatic weapon.

 Well, thank you for that answer.